 As coconut oil provides so many different health benefits, listing how each one works would take an age, so we’ll instead focus on some of the more prominent effects.
 To begin with, coconut oil is a fantastic source of energy, that does not result in weight gain.
 You see, most other forms of fat are made up of long chain triglycerides, but as coconut oil is made up of MCTs, these fats quickly make their way from the liver directly into the digestive tract, where they are utilized as a near instant source of energy.
-It also functions as a powerful antioxidant, which in turn helps to rid the body of toxins and free-radicals that could potentially lead to various forms of cancer.
 It can even help to whiten the teeth and freshen the breath, with a technique known as “oil pulling”.
 With this technique, users will swill a teaspoon of coconut around in their mouths for around 15 minutes per day for a few weeks.
 The oil removes stains and bacteria in the mouth that can cause bad breath, as well as infections.
 Speaking of infections, as the oil is rich in compounds such as lauric acid and capric acid, they help to stop and prevent bacterial infections before they have chance to do any real damage.

 Some of the primary benefits associated with virgin coconut oil include: